 Using alternative banking solutions, such as an EMI or fintech, have obvious drawbacks when it comes to transaction fees, foreign currency conversion costs, safety and security of deposits, access to SWIFT, online banking, cards, transaction volume restrictions, and more.

 Also, it’s important to mention that the UAE is not a signatory to the Hague Convention. in other words, the procedure to authenticate corporate documents is more complex and costly for RAK offshore companies.
 Even if you’re just trying to open an account at an EMI or fintech abroad, you’ll still need to submit authenticated documents.
-This cost often comes as a surprise to entrepreneurs.
-For instance, here’s the legalization process for UAE companies opening in the UK.
+Certainly, this cost often comes as a surprise to entrepreneurs.
+To sum up, here’s the legalization process for UAE companies opening in the UK.

 Additionally, while most people think they’ll be able to open bank accounts in the UAE for their RAK offshore company, that’s not going to happen as the UAE has introduced Economic Substance Requirements (ESR).
 Consequently, opening bank accounts for non-resident offshore entities is nearly impossible in the country.